 In yet another referendum, this time in Italy on the 4 December, voters were asked to approve a constitutional law that amends the powers of the Parliament of Italy.
 Prime Minister Matteo Renzi staked his tenure on a positive result and was forced to quit when the Italian public voted no. However, despite the fresh concerns for the fate of the Eurozone, the outcome of the vote had a minimal impact on global financial markets.

 The final major event of 2016 took place in mid-December when the Federal Reserve (the US’s equivalent to the Bank of England) increased interest rates from 0.5% to 0.75%.
 Alongside the rate rise was the promise of three further increases next year.
-The prospect of higher-than-expected interest rates and borrowing costs in 2017 saw US bond prices tumble, while the US Dollar strengthened against many global currencies.
+The prospect of higher-than-expected interest rates and borrowing costs in 2017 saw US bond prices tumble, while the US Dollar strengthened against all currencies.

 1 S&P 500 reached 2,271.72 points, 13 Dec 2016.
 Source: Bloomberg